stolkie78/bitvavo-trader/README.md

 # Bitvavo Scalping Bot

-The **Bitvavo Scalping Bot** is an automated cryptocurrency trading bot designed to operate on the Bitvavo platform.
-This bot uses technical indicators such as RSI, integrates AI models like LightGBM for enhanced decision-making, and incorporates dynamic thresholds for buying and selling.
+The **Bitvavo Scalping Bot** is an advanced automated cryptocurrency trading bot designed for the Bitvavo platform.
+It leverages technical indicators such as RSI, integrates AI models like LightGBM, and includes dynamic thresholds for intelligent buying and selling decisions.
+Additionally, it provides real-time Slack notifications and comprehensive logging.

 ---

 ## Features

-- **Multi-pair Trading**: Supports trading multiple pairs simultaneously.
+- **Multi-pair Trading**: Simultaneously trade multiple cryptocurrency pairs.
-- **Daily Target**: Stops trading once a specified profit target is reached.
+- **Daily Target**: Automatically stops trading once a daily profit target is reached.
-- **Stop-Loss with Retry Count**: Prevents excessive losses by enforcing configurable stop-loss limits.
+- **Stop-loss with Retry Mechanism**: Configurable stop-loss limits to prevent excessive losses.
-- **Dynamic Price Drop Detection**: Considers significant price drops before buying.
+- **Dynamic Price Drop Detection**: Considers significant price drops before making buy decisions.
-- **AI Model Integration**: Uses LightGBM for advanced decision-making.
+- **AI Integration**: Uses LightGBM for enhanced decision-making.
-- **Portfolio Rebalancing**: Maintains portfolio alignment with specified allocations.
+- **Portfolio Rebalancing**: Keeps the portfolio aligned with specified allocation percentages.
-- **Slack Notifications**: Sends real-time updates for trades and rebalancing activities.
+- **Slack Notifications**: Sends trade updates and rebalancing alerts to Slack.
-- **Detailed Logging**: Provides comprehensive logs for debugging and monitoring.
+- **Detailed Logging**: Comprehensive logs for debugging, performance analysis, and monitoring.

 ---

 ## Configuration

-The bot is configured using a JSON file.
-Below is an explanation of all the available parameters and how they influence the bot's behavior:
+The bot is configured via a JSON file.
+Below are the configuration parameters:

 ### General Settings